HotMonkeyWings/SMTP-Server-Client/README.md

 Enter the following command to run the server, replacing '3000' with any desired Port number outside the range of 0-1024.
 If not given, '8080' will be taken as the default Port Number.

 ```
-$ ./Server 3000
+$ ./Server 4200
 ```

-Next, run the client and connect to the same PORT
+Next, run the client and connect to the same Port number.
 ```
-$ ./Client 3000
+$ ./Client 4200
 ```

 A login screen would appear on the client application.
 On entering authenticating with a correct credentials, the application shows a menu with the options available.